Metastability for the contact process on the preferential attachment graph: Abstract

 \section{Abstract}

 We consider the contact process on the preferential attachment graph.
-The work of Berger, Borgs, Chayes and Saberi \cite{BBCS1} confirmed physicists predictions that the contact process starting from a typical vertex becomes endemic for an arbitrarily small infection rate $\lambda$ with positive probability.
+The work of Berger, Borgs, Chayes and Saberi \cite{BBCS1} confirmed physicists' predictions that the contact process starting from a typical vertex becomes epidemic for an arbitrarily small infection rate $\lambda$ with positive probability.
 More precisely, they showed that with probability $\lambda^{\Theta (1)}$, it survives for a time exponential in the largest degree.
 Here we obtain sharp bounds for the density of infected sites at a time close to exponential in the number of vertices (up to some logarithmic factor).
+In addition, a metastable result for the extinction time is also proved.